meilisearch/documentation/reference/features/search_parameters.md

 <CodeSamples id="search_parameter_guide_highlight_1" />

-The highlighted version can then be found in the returned document's `_formatted` object:
+The highlighted version of the text would then be found in the `_formatted` object included in each returned document:

 ```json
 {